 Lease ROU assets and lease liabilities are recognized at the commencement date based on the present value of the future lease payments over the lease term.
-For leases that do not provide an implicit rate, the Company uses its incremental borrowing rate in determining the present value of future payments.
+If readily determinable, the rate implicit in the lease is used to discount lease payments to present value.
+For leases in which the implicit rate is not readily determinable, the Company uses its incremental borrowing rate in determining the present value of future payments.
 The Company determines its incremental borrowing rate based on the applicable lease terms and the current economic environment.
+The incremental borrowing rate is estimated to approximate the interest rate on a collateralized basis with similar terms and payments.
 Lease ROU assets also include any lease payments made in advance and exclude lease incentives and initial direct costs incurred.
-Some of the Company's lease agreements contain rent escalation clauses (including index-based escalations), rent holidays, capital improvements funding or other lease concessions.
+Some of the

+Company's lease agreements contain rent escalation clauses (including index-based escalations), rent holidays, capital improvements funding or other lease concessions.
 Lease expense is recognized on a straight-line basis based on the fixed component over the lease term.
+Reductions in ROU assets and changes in lease liabilities are presented on a net basis within other non-current assets and liabilities within the operating section of the Company's Consolidated Statement of Cash Flows.
 Variable lease costs consist primarily of taxes, insurance and common area or other maintenance costs for leased facilities and vehicles and equipment, which are expensed as incurred.
 The Company also made the accounting policy election to not separate lease components from non-lease components related to its fleet of vehicles.